Marga C. Fripp

 Mary Louise Marino

-Operations & Outreach Manager
+Director of Operations & Outreach

 Mary brings a diverse range of professional, academic, overseas, and artistic experience to her position as Program Manager for EWI.
 She has a Master’s Degree in Organizational Management from the School of International Training.
 Peace Corps led to her to Romania where she completed her master’s thesis and was a volunteer in non-profit capacity building.
 Prior to joining the team at EWI she was marketing coordinator for a digital type design studio based in Boston.
 She studied graphic design at the University of the Arts in Philadelphia and lettering design at the Basel School of Design in Switzerland.
 Click here to read more about Mary.